Cavities are a common dental issue among kids. They are damaged areas of the tooth surface that later develop into holes.

 The good news is that you can help your child prevent dental cavities.
 With good oral hygiene habits and routine dental visits, you can keep your child’s smile free from cavities.

-Cavities start with tooth decay.
+A tooth cavity starts with tooth decay.
 Tooth decay, on the other hand, is caused by harmful bacteria thriving in the mouth.

 These bacteria are produced when certain food and drink residues linger in the mouth.
 They feed off food debris and soon generate acids.
 The process produces a sticky film called plaque that becomes difficult to remove once it hardens.